ultralytics/ultralytics/docs/en/guides/model-evaluation-insights.md

 - *mAP@.5:* Measures the average precision at a single IoU (Intersection over Union) threshold of 0.5.
 This metric checks if the model can correctly find objects with a looser accuracy requirement.
 It focuses on whether the object is roughly in the right place, not needing perfect placement.
 It helps see if the model is generally good at spotting objects.
 - *mAP@.5:.95:* Averages the mAP values calculated at multiple IoU thresholds, from 0.5 to 0.95 in 0.05 increments.
 This metric is more detailed and strict.
 It gives a fuller picture of how accurately the model can find objects at different levels of strictness and is especially useful for applications that need precise object detection.

-Other mAP metrics include mAP@0.75, which uses a stricter IoU threshold of 0.75, and mAP@small, medium, and large, which evaluate precision across objects of different sizes​.
+Other mAP metrics include mAP@0.75, which uses a stricter IoU threshold of 0.75, and mAP@small, medium, and large, which evaluate precision across objects of different sizes.

 <p align="center">
   <img width="100%" src="https://a.storyblok.com/f/139616/1200x800/913f78e511/ways-to-improve-mean-average-precision.webp" alt="Mean Average Precision Overview">